 Another option is for doctors to insert a catheter that continuously drains the pleura, so the patient does not have to undergo repeated thoracentesis procedures.

 Mesothelioma patients who have early-stage cancer and are in otherwise good health may be eligible for a more aggressive surgery that removes the diseased part of the pleura altogether.

 However, for patients too weak to withstand one of these options, or who wish to avoid a hospital stay, the less invasive thoracentesis procedure remains a tried-and-true technique for alleviating the symptoms caused by a pleural effusion.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now

-Once the needle is inserted, doctors drain the pleural effusion until some or all is removed, depending on the goal.
-The extracted fluid is usually sent to a lab for analysis.
-Once the needle is removed and the wound is dressed, doctors often perform another X-ray to confirm enough fluid was removed and to ensure there is no sign of a collapsed lung.
+The doctor usually sends the extracted fluid to a lab for analysis.
+After removing the needle and dressing the wound, the doctor often orders a chest X-ray as well to confirm enough fluid was removed and to ensure there is no sign of a collapsed lung.